evidenceontology/evidenceontology/README.md

 **...AND COLLABORATE WITH US!**

-If you want to **help grow ECO for your own project** please contact us via the **GitHub Issue tracker** or **email Dr. Marcus Chibucos** of the University of Maryland School of Medicine at **mchibucos@som.umaryland.edu**.
+If you want to **help grow ECO for your own project** please contact us via the **GitHub Issue tracker** or **email Dr. Marcus Chibucos** of the University of Maryland School of Medicine: **mchibucos@som.umaryland.edu**.

 When you contribute your knowledge to ECO, everyone can benefit!

 ***